Raviteja582/computation-nvflare-boilerplate/docs/computation_development/development_environments.md

 The simulator can run the entire project as a single thread.
 This can be useful for attaching a debugger.

-The following command allow you to run the app using the Simulator
+The following commands allow you to run the app using the Simulator

 ```
+python makeJob.py site1,site2
-nvflare simulator -c site1,site2 ./app
+nvflare simulator ./job
 ```